jrafa1607/Evaluation-of-Perceptual-Hash-Algorithms/README.md

 ## Computational Vision - Perceptual Hash Algorithms Evaluation
-> In this repository have the files used for the development of Perceptual Hash Algorithms Evaluation Research.
-5 types of Perceptual Hash Algorithms were selected in this Research: AverageHash, Crop-ResistanceHash, DifferenceHash, PerceptualHash and WaveletHash
+> 5 types of Perceptual Hash Algorithms were selected in this Research: AverageHash, Crop-ResistanceHash, DifferenceHash, PerceptualHash and WaveletHash

 ### 💻 Image Databases Description
 > For the development of the experiment, 5 image databases were selected.
 All bases have an Original image and the variations of the Original image.
 The objective of the experiment is to identify that both images, Original and Variations, if they have a relationship determined by the Perceptual Hash.
 All image databases are available in [this repository](https://github.com/jrafa1607/Evaluation-of-Perceptual-Hash-Algorithms/tree/main/ImageDatabase)